anbu1504/job-posting-insights/README.md

 ## Example Output

 The output will show a bar graph where each bar represents a technology (like Python, JavaScript, etc.), and the height of each bar corresponds to the number of mentions in the comments.
+Please full screen the graph genereated so that you can see all of the values properly.

+## Python Version: 3.10.5